roehampton/module-content/msc-software-development-2/week-04/lab/README.md

-# Software Development 2 Lab 04 -- Connecting to a Database and Debugging
+# Software Development 2 Lab 04 -- Connecting to a Database

 This Lab covers a variety of topics, mainly about connecting your web page to a database.
-We will also look at debugging.
 To give an overview so you can refer to this lab later for certain aspects you might find useful elsewhere:

 - Installing and using SQLite on the command line.
 - How to ignore certain files in our Git repository.
 - How to output (dump) the SQL of a SQLite database.
 - How to import SQL into an SQLite database.
-- **Advanced topic** -- how we can ask Git to automate the dumping and importing of SQL using Git Hooks.
 - How to connect to an SQLite database in Node.js.
 - How to create a RESTful interface using Express.js.
 - How to communicate from Node.js to our webpage using JSON.

-- How to serve static web pages in Express.js.
-- How to debug JavaScript in a (Chrome/Chromium based) browser.
+**In next week's lab we will start afresh and build a project from scratch.** At this point things might start to feel overwhelming, but we will take a step back next week and repeat many of these steps while building a new project properly.

 ## SQLite